Jefferson, Iowa 50129

 Water and sewer charges are billed monthly.
 We read 99% of the water meters in Jefferson near the end of every month with our radio-read truck unit.
 On your monthly water bill, you will see the current month’s reading and the previous month’s reading.
 The difference between the readings is your consumption.

 The net amount is due by the 15th day of the month.
 Payments may be made at City Hall Monday through Friday between 8 a.m. and 5 p.m.
 An after-hours deposit slot is located to the left of the front door of City Hall and a drive-up drop box is also located in the alley just south of City Hall.
 These two services are available anytime, day or night, weekend or holiday.
 For a convenient payment option, direct bank pay is available.
 Click here for the application form (PDF).
+Save time and postage by paying your bill online by following the instructions at this link.
+Instructions for online bill pay, or you can login to the online bill pay system here.

 Written and verbal notification must be made to discontinue water service.
 A customer may schedule a time for staff to read the water meter for the final billing by calling City Hall (515-386-3111).
 The reading may be taken from the outside with the radio-read equipment.
 However, if a customer requests the meter be removed to stop additional water charges, staff must access the meter on the inside of the residence.